Controlling unfolding in type theory: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by a Villum Investigator grant (no. 25804), Center for Basic Research in Program Verification (CPV), from the VILLUM Foundation.
-Jonathan Sterling is funded by the European Union under the Marie Sk\l{}odowska-Curie Actions Postdoctoral Fellowship project \href{https://www.jonmsterling.com/typesynth.html}{\emph{TypeSynth: synthetic methods in program verification}}.
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Commission.
+Jonathan Sterling is funded by the European Union under the Marie Sk\l{}odowska-Curie Actions Postdoctoral Fellowship project \emph{TypeSynth: synthetic methods in program verification}, and by the United States Air Force Office of Scientific Research under grant number FA9550-23-1-0728 (\emph{New Spaces for Denotational Semantics}; Dr.\ Tristan Nguyen, Program Manager).
+Carlo Angiuli is supported by the U.S.\ Air Force Office of Scientific Research under grant numbers FA9550-21-1-0009 and FA9550-24-1-0350.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the European Union, the European Commission, or the AFOSR.
 Neither the European Union nor the granting authority can be held responsible for them.
-Carlo Angiuli is supported by the U.S.\ Air Force Office of Scientific Research under grant number FA9550-21-0009.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the AFOSR.